-This section was written to appeal to those who have come across difficult historical information and have lost or are struggling with their testimony.
+This section was written to appeal to those who have already come across difficult historical information and have lost or are struggling with their testimony.
 The objective is to show that one can accept what some LDS might consider “worst case scenarios” on these issues and still retain a strong belief in Father in Heaven, Jesus Christ, Joseph Smith, the restoration, and the truthfulness of the church today.
-Additionally, you are not crazy if you are struggling with these issues and others give you simple explanations that are not satisfying to you.
+You are not crazy if you are struggling with these issues and others give you simple explanations that are not satisfying to you.
 Some of these are very hard issues that I believe God wants us to grapple with.
 Please take your time and be patient as you struggle with difficult historical information.
 There is a way to retain the faith you have in the beautiful aspects of the LDS church.

 The purpose of this section is NOT to cause problems for literal believers.